danilorangelmg/xy-inc/README.md

 Config:
 Minimum sdk 23 (Android 6)
-> Developed with Android Studio
+> Developed with Android Studio,
-> Recommended Device: Motorola Moto X 2014
+> Recommended Device: Motorola Moto X 2014;

 > This application uses the API OMDB
 > For more information on the api visit: